natural-harmonia-gropius/hdr-toys/README.md

   For a complete configuration example, check out [natural-harmonia-gropius/mpv-config](https://github.com/natural-harmonia-gropius/mpv-config).

   If you've confirmed these settings and the problem persists, please submit an issue.

-  You may notice black areas in files with linear light input (such as OpenEXR), which is due to the limitations of 16-bit floating-point values.

 - **UI/OSD looks washed out.**